frdr-dfdr/frdr_policies/docs/en/terms_of_use.md

 * The Submitter acknowledges that they are required to create an account with Globus in order to submit Content to the Service, which is subject to the Globus [Terms of Service](https://www.globus.org/legal/terms) and [Privacy Policy](https://www.globus.org/legal/privacy).

 * The Submitter is solely responsible for ensuring that Content is suitable for open dissemination, and that it complies with these Terms of Use, the FRDR Collections Development Policy, any relevant research ethics policies or approvals, any relevant institutional policies or obligations, and applicable laws.

+* Submitters may choose to use the External Review Feature provided by the Service.
+Content will be placed under embargo and the Submitter may assign one or more External Reviewer(s) to the Content, or designate an Academic Organization the ability to assign one or more External Reviewer(s) to the Content,ahead of public release.

+* When using the External Review Feature, the Submitter is solely responsible for any decisions or actions regarding access to Content by External Reviewers designated by the Submitter or designated by Academic Organization Staff Person(s) acting on behalf of Academic Organization(s) designated by the Submitter.
+By using the External Review feature, the Submitter acknowledges and agrees that any loss or harm suffered as a result of actions or decisions made by an External Reviewer is the sole responsibility of the External Reviewer and not the Service.
+The Service does not assume any liability or responsibility for the actions, decisions, or content provided by External Reviewers.
+The Submitter uses the External Review feature at their own risk.
+By using the External Review Feature, the Submitter assumes all risks associated with the use of the feature and agrees to release the Service, its affiliates, and personnel from any claims, damages, or losses arising out of or in connection with External Review.

 * In addition to the above, the Submitter represents, warrants and covenants, and can demonstrate to the Service Host’s full satisfaction upon request, that: